Kiyo5hi/blog/content/posts/theory-of-computation.md

 A regular language is a language that can be described with a **[Regular Expression (RegEx)](#regular-expression-regex)** or recognized by a **[Deterministic Finite Automaton (DFA)](#deterministic-finite-automaton-dfa)** or a **[Nondeterministic Finite Automaton (DFA)](#nondeterministic-finite-automaton-nfa)**.

-The above is the definition but in a reversed order.
-Since there are multiple kinds of languages that we can study, the formal definition goes:

-A language is said to be regular if and only if:

-- $\exists$ a regular expression that describes it, OR
-- $\exists$ a deterministic finite automaton that recognizes it, OR
-- $\exists$ a nondeterministic finite automaton that recognizes it

-#### Properties

 A regular language is closed under:

 - Union